This information is provided to new and currently enrolled transfer students. Please check back periodically as more resources will become listed.

 Orientation and Extended Orientation

 FASET is the orientation program for all new students.
 While it is isn't mandatory, FASET allows students a chance to meet other new students, experienced student leaders, staff, and faculty members, seek class advisement, and register for classes.
 Transfer students should strongly consider attending a session because academic advisors will guide you on what classes to take depending on the class credit a student receives.
-Students who do not attend a FASET session will not be able to register for classes until the conclusion of all sessions, which is August 13th.
+Students who do not attend a FASET session will not be able to register for classes until the conclusion of all sessions.

 Getting Involved on Campus